crossplane-contrib/provider-aws/CODE_GENERATION.md

 In Crossplane, fields whose value can be taken from another CRD have two additional fields called `*Ref` and `*Selector`.
-At the moment, there is no metadata in neither ACK nor AWS SDK about these relations, so we need to define them manually.
+At the moment, there is no metadata in either ACK or AWS SDK about these relations, so we will need to define them manually.

 Let's say you're working on `Route` resource and there is a parameter called `ApiId` in the CRD and its value can be taken from an `API` managed resource.